Exactly what are microgreens?

 In microgreens, you won’t find more nutrients packed into such a small space with any other food.
 These tasty, crunchy plants absorb the most minerals and vitamins from the soil and make them available to you in the most absorbable way possible.

 Now you know what they are.
 But what do you do with them?
 Well, you can eat them raw or juice them (chop the greens into tiny pieces first for maximum benefits, slowest setting on your Nutribullet, hit the pulse button–don’t just let it run.
 You’ll lose lots of benefits.
-Or use a juicer with masticating setting.)
+Or use a juicer with masticating setting.
+DON’T LET IT FOAM!)
 You can munch on them at work, give them to your children as snacks, or put them into your smoothies.
 Of course, they are also great additions to salads and sandwiches, too.
+Throw them into your omelette.
 Some are hardy enough for stir frys or to put into stew or soup.
 Speckled peas look great on your coffee table when your family comes to visit, or when you safely gather for a game of cards.

 I harvest the microgreens at their peak, and deliver them to you that day.
-Or, you can buy a tray of microgreens in soil.
+They are packaged in biodegradable sugarcane clamshell containers.

 My seeds are all organic.
 I source our seeds from reliable companies in Canada.
 Because of the high demand for seeds due to food supply chain issues, some of the varieties I would like to offer may be out of stock.